 Early retirement incentives have enticed police officers to leave their departments in large numbers, and many police leaders are approaching retirement age.
 The result is an upcoming shortage of police officers.
 It is predicted that by the year 2020, most police officers in the United States will be those of the 'millennial generation'.

-28. Automotive Service Technician
+28. Auto Repair Technician

 A generation who grew up playing Xbox games instead of rebuilding carburetors doesn't seem to have the fascination with auto repair as earlier generations did.
 There is worry of running short of technicians in the very near future as a wave of mid-career mechanics hits retirement age.